 Full suite: performance, 360°, skills, career, internal mobility, surveys, analytics | 10,000–25,000 € | Best PEPM, but analytics, compliance add-ons, and extra sandboxes often cost more |

-Note: These figures are anonymised EU/DACH benchmark ranges based on recent deals, not individual vendor quotes or offers.
+All license and implementation figures are anonymised EU/DACH benchmark ranges in €, updated for 2026 and based on recent deals — not individual vendor quotes or offers.

 1. Understanding Talent Management Software Pricing Models